- slide 1 of 4

 - Acceleration of process time – Time is also a valuable resource, and streamlining processes could potentially lead to a significant reduction in time.
 This is also an easily quantifiable metric.

-- Assessment of productivity – This performance metric essentially determines whether an improved process utilises available resources more efficiently, thereby generating more product for less raw material.
+- Assessment of productivity – This performance metric essentially determines whether an improved process utilizes available resources more efficiently, thereby generating more product for less raw material.

 - slide 4 of 4